 Left: Portrait 2, 20 x 15 cm.

-Today of course, many of these people (and their descendants) are recognized as traditional owners of the country.
+Today of course, many of these people (and their descendants) are recognised as traditional owners of the country.
 Their portraits – presented in tight company – provide one of the keys to understanding Taylor’s discoveries.
 Other keys are provided in her themed groupings of works – around dust, fire, smoke, light, loss, time (time of day and season, historic time and deep time).

 The artist discussed her work in the gallery last Saturday.
 Below is an edited version of the talk, which began by asking “Why landscape painting?”